 - The product defect caused your losses

-Burn injuries caused by a defective product: Let’s pretend that Anita just bought a new e-scooter.
+Consider this following example of burn injuries caused by a defective product: Anita just bought a new e-scooter.
 She’s never ridden an e-scooter before.
 She practices by going around the block a few times and everything seems to be going well.
 Later that afternoon, Anita goes out for a long ride.
-All of a sudden, the e-scooter suffers an electrical malfunction which causes it to burst into flames.
+All of a sudden, the e-scooter suffers an electrical malfunction, which causes it to burst into flames.